clockworksspheres/ramdisk/README.md

 ## Windows

 Will call a currently available ramdisk executable, like [StarWind's Ramdisk](https://www.starwindsoftware.com/high-performance-ram-disk-emulator), to create a ramdisk.
-ImDiskk is EOL, so the project will no longer be working with it.
+ImDisk is EOL, so the project will no longer be working with it.

 Prototype in flux, may or may not work.